 - Adapt to feedback: Use the information you get to adjust your product, marketing, and overall strategy to meet what they are asking of you

-Next Step: Do some high-level learning about user analysis, like in this ultimate guide to mobile analytics.
+Next Step: Do some more learning about user analytics in this ultimate guide to mobile analytics.